Carbon emissions

 Carbon emissions by source

-We believe it is important to review the bigger picture in terms of carbon emissions, so that we can understand where to target our efforts to make the greatest impact.
+We believe it's important to review the bigger picture in terms of carbon emissions, so that we can understand where to target our efforts to make the greatest impact.

-Figure 3 shows the total reported scope 1 and scope 2 carbon emissions for our UK and Ireland operations in FY24.
+Figure 3 shows the total reported scope 1 and scope 2 carbon emissions for our UK and Ireland operations in FY25.
+Our largest source of scope 1 and scope 2 carbon emissions is natural gas, accounting for 90% of emissions.

 Figure 3: Pie chart showing market-based reported scope 1 and scope 2 carbon emissions by source for our UK and Ireland operations.
 See text description of figure 3 for a full description of the image.
 See full dataset for all data.
 Figure 3: Pie chart showing market-based reported scope 1 and scope 2 carbon emissions by source for our UK and Ireland operations

 The chart shows the scope 1 and 2 carbon emissions by source for our UK and Ireland operations.
 It shows that the largest source of carbon emissions is natural gas.
-The next largest source is petrol and diesel, followed by refrigerant gases.
-A smaller amount comes from electricity generated by a CHP unit powered by biogas produced through anaerobic digestion – REGO certificates were purchased for this for the first time in FY24 (June 2023).
-Smaller amounts still come from our use of biomass and biogas heat and company car mileage.
+A smaller amount comes from biomass and biogas heat, followed by electricity generated by a CHP unit powered by biogas produced through anaerobic digestion – REGO certificates were purchased for this for the first time in FY24 (June 2023).
+Smaller amounts still come from our use of petrol and diesel and small on-site renewable energy sources, Finally, a very small proportion comes from the fuel used in our company cars.

 Carbon emissions relative to number of guests